coolrazor007/sphinx_doc/capstone/project.rst

 Edit Files
 ~~~~~~~~~~~~~~~~~~~~~~

-Edit main.tf (ie: nano main.tf)
+Edit builder.tf (ie: nano builder.tf)
 Look for  "public_key = "" <--enter in your public key you cat'd in the previous command
 Look for "private_key = file(...)"  <--replace existing line with: private_key = file("project")

 Edit provider.tf
-Fill in the access and secret keys with info from your AWS account
+Fill in the access and secret keys with info from your AWS account.
+Adjust region if applicable.

 .. code-block:: bash